 One of the primary distinctions between deep learning and conventional ML techniques is the requirement for extensive datasets and substantial computational resources.
 These factors are crucial for training deep learning models effectively, as they rely on large volumes of data to optimize their performance and generalizability.

-Applications of AI and Machine Learning in Industry
+05Applications of AI and Machine Learning in Industry

 Building on advancements in deep learning, AI and machine learning are making notable impacts across various industries.
 In healthcare, these technologies are applied to enhance diagnostic accuracy and improve patient care.
 For example, algorithms can analyze medical images to identify conditions such as tumors or fractures more accurately than some traditional methods.

 In the finance sector, machine learning is utilized for automating trading processes and refining risk assessments, allowing for more data-driven decisions.
+In the retail industry, AI techniques are employed to customize shopping experiences by analyzing consumer behavior and preferences.
+This personalization can increase customer satisfaction and drive sales.

 Manufacturing processes benefit from predictive maintenance capabilities offered by AI.
 By analyzing data from sensors embedded in machinery, companies can foresee potential failures and reduce unexpected downtimes, leading to cost savings and enhanced operational efficiency.